chronologic/keeper-service/README.md

 The system consumes ETH, TBTC and BTC during redeeming and minting.
 By far the biggest amount of asset required is TBTC, since it has to cover the large lot sizes (up to 10 BTC at the time of writing).

-It is advised to keep only the minimum amount of each asset to ensure proper operation (e.g. 10.1 TBTC, 1 ETH, 0.1 BTC) and have extra funds ready in safe storage.
+It is advised to keep only the minimum amount of each asset to ensure proper operation (e.g. 10.1 TBTC, 1 ETH, 0.1 BTC) and have extra funds ready in safe storage to minimize exposure and be able to quickly top up system accounts if needed.

 The system will perform two different checks: